-Paula Duhatschek is a reporter with CBC Kitchener-Waterloo.
+Paula Duhatschek is a reporter with CBC Calgary who previously worked for CBC News in Kitchener and in London, Ont.
 You can reach her at firstname.lastname@example.org.

 Latest from Paula Duhatschek

 Chestermere mom worries strained EMS system can't help her medically-compromised toddler

 A Chestermere mom says the strain on the EMS system is also putting a strain on her family.
 Brandy MacDonald’s two-year-old son, Kaiden, was born with compromised lungs, which means a typical cold or flu can quickly escalate into a life-threatening situation.

 Calgary contractor uses AirTags to recover stolen construction materials

 A Calgary contractor, fed up with having his building materials stolen, used Apple AirTags to track down more than $10,000 worth of engineered wood siding that was lifted from a job site this week.

 Alberta oil production set new record in first half of 2022